LuckyMLG/abc/README.md

-# BizRate
+# TeachRate

-A lightweight site where users can search for businesses and share reviews.
+A lightweight site where users can search for teachers and share reviews in a retro terminal style.

 ## Setup
 1. Install dependencies: